 Here’s one for you gamification gurus out there!
 We’ve talked a lot about how important badges are in a gamified online learning solution.
 A virtual badge might seem like a silly little trinket, but don’t be fooled – these silly little trinkets actually affect your brain and change the way you approach a task, making you strive for awesomeness without even realising it!

-You can read more about how badges work here and here, but we’re not going to cover that today.
+You can read more about the psychology of badges and motivation here and 5 reasons badges motivate your staff here, but we’re not going to cover that today.
 Today we’re rolling up our sleeves and getting our hands dirty with some practical advice on how to make the best, most desirable badges your learners could wish for!

 Ready to go?
 Okay…